purveshmakode24/reminders/README.md

 # Reminders
-Quickly scheduling of activities to get it done in future
+Quick scheduling of your activities to get it done in future.

 ### Live Demo
 https://reminders4u.herokuapp.com